U.S. growth drives dollar to 11th winning week

 The dollar rose 0.7 percent to 109.43 yen JPY= after slipping as low as 108.47 and briefly touching a six-year high of 109.52 yen.

-(Additional reporting by Shinichi Saoshiro and Hideyuki Sano in Tokyo; Editing by Catherine Evans)
+((Additional reporting by Shinichi Saoshiro and Hideyuki Sano in Tokyo and Patrick Graham in London; Editing by Catherine Evans; and Peter Galloway))